THE ROSS BLOG

 The Putinist system may be more brittle than it appears.
 The West needs to rebuild its defences as a deterrent and to give Ukraine all the support it needs.
 Ensuring Putin does not prevail there is the best way to prevent his fifth term from extending into a sixth.

 AR This is about my take on the 21st-century Russian tragedy.
-Putin started well and has his chance to align Russia with Europe − even to join NATO and give a new face to the alliance.
+Putin started well and had his chance to align Russia with Europe − even to join NATO and give a new face to the alliance.
 Instead, he has revived an old despotic tradition in Russian history that can only end badly.

 -